Woody Harrelson Biography

 Woody Harrelson's Personal Life

-In 1985, the actor hastily married Neil Simon's daughter, Nancy Simon.
-The couple decided to separate almost immediately after the wedding, but due to paperwork, their marriage lasted ten months.
-After that, Woody Harrelson had many casual relationships, including a few dates with Juliette Lewis and a brief affair with Glenn Close.Laura Louie worked as Woody's assistant, fending off persistent reporters, driving him home after nights out at the bar, preparing herbal concoctions for him, and striving to make his life as comfortable as possible.
-Once, during filming in Africa, he realized he was constantly thinking about Laura and suddenly recognized that he was in love with her.
-Woody recalled how he took a guitar and wrote a song, and when he sang it to her, a bashful Laura admitted that she had been in love with him for two years.
-However, this didn't stop her from taking almost twenty years to consider Woody's proposal.
-They legalized their relationship only in 2008.
-The couple has three daughters: Deni Montana, Zoe Giordano, and Makani Ravello, and the proud father always called them "my three goddesses."
+In 1985, the actor impulsively married Neil Simon's daughter, Nancy Simon.
+The couple decided to separate almost immediately after the wedding, but paperwork kept them legally married for ten months.
+After that, Woody Harrelson had many casual relationships, including a few dates with Juliette Lewis and a brief affair with Glenn Close.Laura Louie worked as Woody's assistant, fending off persistent reporters, driving him home after nights out, preparing herbal concoctions for him, and making his life as comfortable as possible.
+During filming in Africa, he realized he couldn't stop thinking about Laura and suddenly recognized he was in love with her.

-The family bought a villa in Hawaii and started growing their own vegetables because Woody is a committed raw foodist vegetarian.
-Moreover, in 2012, he received the title of Sexiest Vegetarian from PETA.
+The family bought a villa in Hawaii and started growing their own vegetables since Woody is a committed raw foodist vegetarian.
+In 2012, he even received the title of Sexiest Vegetarian from PETA.
 He prefers fresh juice blends but once admitted that he enjoys drinking at parties.
-Harrelson has always advocated for the legalization of marijuana and promoted laws for its free medical use.
-The actor has had several run-ins with the police: he was arrested for disorderly conduct when he danced on a highway in Ohio in 1982.
-In 1996, he was arrested in Kentucky for attempting to plant hemp, and in 2008, for a scuffle with a photographer.
-Woody supports the brand Burberry, and in his free time, he wears jeans and prefers the color khaki.

-The actor dislikes waking up early and respects people who have their own opinion, so he is impressed by the Apple company slogan, "Think Different."
+The actor hates waking up early and respects people who have their own opinions, so he's impressed by Apple's slogan, "Think Different."

 Woody Harrelson Now